bioinformatics-core-shared-training/r-basics/setting_up.md

 ggplot(mpg, aes(displ, hwy, colour = class)) + geom_point()
 ```

-You should see the same output as in the following screenshot:
+You should see the same output in your console and plot in the viewer pane as
+shown in the following screenshot:

 ![](images/check_set_up.png){width=100%}